-When life gives you lemons...make a cocktail.
+When life gives you lemons...make a cocktail?

 This is "lemonade" in essentially two parts: honey-thyme syrup + lemon water.
-"Lemonade" isn't a misnomer here, but, like many of my favorite recipes this one could be halted, mid-way through, and still yield something amazing.
+"Lemonade" isn't a misnomer here, but, like many of our favorite recipes this one could be halted, mid-way through, and still yield something amazing.
 Just a heads up if anyone else is having a hard time executing tasks all the way through in one shot (surely we aren't alone in finding ourselves pausing mid-stir, the brain bounding away on a maelstrom of thoughts?
 Don't despair, lean in to the pause).

 - 3 tablespoons honey

 Put honey, sugar, thyme, and and 2 cups of water in a your favorite little pot.
 Bring to a boil and simmer until honey and sugar is completely dissolved and your kitchen smells amazing.